 Someone with the job title “Digital Marketer” or “Digital Marketing Specialist” is typically a digital marketing generalist.
 Most often, you’ll find this entry-level position at a smaller startup, or at least at a company that’s just beginning to build a marketing team.
 A digital marketer might become a “Digital Marketing Manager” after years of experience in the marketing field.

 You’ll need to be able to switch gears quickly and make daily decisions about the best way to spend your time.
 Depending on your company, you could do everything from writing email marketing newsletters to proposing partnerships with sponsors to managing paid ads.

 “Growth Marketer” is a related job title, though growth marketing roles are typically heavier on optimization and technical “hacks” that help companies grow faster without doing more.

-What is the entry-level salary for a digital marketing job?
+What is the entry-level average base salary for a digital marketing job?

 Content Strategist, Content Marketing Specialist, or Content Marketer

 These are three very similar job titles you’ll often see.
 Sometimes they’re used interchangeably and other times they mean different things (frustrating, I know).